makersacademy/bowling-challenge/README.md

 ### Requirements**

 After the user rolls a spare points form the next roll are automatically added to the frame where they rolled the spare

+## User story 10

+* As a user, when I am playing bowling
+* I want to know my points per frame
+* So that I that I can easily compare my scores to that of my friends

+### Acceptance criteria

+* Given that I am playing bowling
+* When I want to look at my scores
+* Then I want to see the frame scores as the main information displayed

+### Requirements

+* The score per frame is clearly displayed
+* Bonus points are added to a frame total not to a particular roll